 Note: The machines are sorted by rating that is based on my personal opinion.

 - Hands down the XM-7626 is the most versatile...

 - Your training possibilities are unlimited...

-This is a full-wall cable machine that is available with accessories, with a bench and accessories or just on its own.
-This particular model comes with 2x 200 lbs weight stack, so there is no need to use weight plates.
+The XM-7626 is a full-wall cable machine that is available with optional add-ons, so you can buy it with a bench and accessories or just on its own.
+This particular model comes with 2x 200 lbs weight stack, so there is no need to purchase additional weight plates.

-Both commercial-grade arm pulleys have 19 height settings, each spaced by 3.5 inches with easily inter-changeable accessories.
-The pulley shoulders are held together by a thick steel bar, on which a commercial-grade pull up-bar is located.
+Both commercial-grade arm pulleys have 19 height settings, each spaced by 3.5 inches with easily interchangeable accessories.
+The pulley shoulders are held together by a thick steel bar, and this is where the commercial-grade pull up-bar is located.